syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Localization-Support.md

 ---
 layout: post
-title: Localization in GridGroupingControl for Syncfusion Essential Windows Forms
+title: Localization Support in Windows Forms GridGrouping control | Syncfusion
-description: This section explains on how to localize the GridGroupingControl.
+description: Learn about Localization Support support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: windowsforms
 control: GridGrouping
 documentation: ug
 ---

-# Localization Support
+# Localization Support in Windows Forms GridGrouping (GridGroupingControl)

 Localization support allows you to set the content according to the language or culture of a specific country or region.
 Essential Grid provides localization support for all controls.